GedMullen/2018-2019/infosys.md

+# Week 9

+* See assessment in section Project Outline, Requirements and Resources on [Moodle](http://moodle.forthvalley.ac.uk/moodle/course/view.php?id=2500)

+# Exercise

+* Start thinking about your website design using the Web Design - Additional Links and Resources section on [Moodle](http://moodle.forthvalley.ac.uk/moodle/course/view.php?id=2500).

 # Week 8

 * Complete the [Getting Started With Cloud Shell](https://cloud.google.com/shell/docs/starting-cloud-shell) tutorial.
 You will need a google account for this.